Sally in Our Alley (1931 film)

 Sally in Our Alley is a 1931 British romantic comedy drama film directed by Maurice Elvey and starring Gracie Fields, Ian Hunter, and Florence Desmond.
-It is based on the 1923 West End play The Likes of Her by Charles McEvoy.
+It was written by Miles Malleson, Archie Pitt and Alma Reville based on the 1923 West End play The Likes of Her by Charles McEvoy.

 Plot summary

-A British soldier (Ian Hunter) goes off to fight in the First World War, with his girlfriend (Gracie Fields) waiting and worried at home.
+A British soldier goes off to fight in the First World War, with his girlfriend waiting and worried at home.
 He is soon wounded in battle and crippled.
 He comes to the conclusion that she would be better off believing that he has been killed so she can get on with her life.
 She gets the news and is devastated.
 Several years later she is still grieving for him, but he has now been cured and goes looking for her.